Never Turn Away: Critical reception

-Reading Eagle writer Carl Brown Jr. named "Never Turn Away" as the standout track from Junk Culture, calling it "a soft, subtle song that succeeds from both a melodic and lyrical viewpoint".
-Conversely, Smash Hits reviewer and Pet Shop Boys singer Neil Tennant – otherwise a proponent of OMD – described the track as "sad, drifting music" and "boring".
-OMD frontman Andy McCluskey later joked, "Well, he would know!"
+The Reading Eagle writer Carl Brown Jr. named "Never Turn Away" as the standout track from Junk Culture, calling it "a soft, subtle song that succeeds from both a melodic and lyrical viewpoint".
+Conversely, Smash Hits reviewer and Pet Shop Boys vocalist, Neil Tennant – otherwise a fan of OMD – described the track as "sad, drifting music" and "boring".

-Retrospectively, John Bergstrom in PopMatters described the song as "beautiful".
-Ned Raggett in AllMusic singled out the "elegiac" number as one of the highlights from its parent album.
+Retrospectively, John Bergstrom in PopMatters noted a "beautiful" song, while AllMusic's Ned Raggett singled out the "elegiac" number as one of the highlights from its parent album.

 B-sides

 The song "Wrappup" is a dubbed version of the song "All Wrapped Up" (which features on Junk Culture).
-The second B-side, a live version of "Waiting for the Man", only featured on the extended version of the single (the extended version of "Never Turn Away" has an extra verse added to the song).
+The second B-side, a live cover version of the Velvet Underground's "Waiting for the Man", only featured on the extended version of the single (the extended version of "Never Turn Away" has an extra verse added to the song).
 The live version of "Waiting for the Man" was recorded at the Hammersmith Odeon in London on the Junk Culture tour, featuring additional brass parts by Graham and Neil Weir who had worked with the band on the Junk Culture album.
 The 7" picture disc features a unique extended version of "Never Turn Away".

 "Wrappup" is available on the bonus disc of the 2015 deluxe re-issue of Junk Culture, although on initial pressings "All Wrapped Up" was included in its place by mistake.
 The disc also includes the extended version of "Never Turn Away".